PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 MIME type format, and then somehow switching back and being executed in their original format to run malicious code.
-A very sophisticated manifestation of this attack comes in the form of the [Rosetta Flash](https://miki.it/blog/2014/7/8/abusing-jsonp-with-rosetta-flash/) attack created in 2004 to demonstrate the vulnerability.
+A very sophisticated manifestation of this attack comes in the form of the [Rosetta Flash](https://miki.it/blog/2014/7/8/abusing-jsonp-with-rosetta-flash/) attack created in 2004 to demonstrate the vulnerability (see https://miki.it/blog/2014/7/8/abusing-jsonp-with-rosetta-flash/).
 Setting the `X-Content-Type-Options` to `nosniff` instructs the browser to never guess and override the MIME type, rendering such attacks impossible.